- Is Visitor Insurance The Same As Travel Insurance?

 Why It’s Essential

 Now, let’s consider another traveller, Maria from Brazil, who really had no interest in health insurance for visitors.
-She was all involved in only planning her trip’s adventure parts.
+She was involved in planning only her trip’s adventure parts.
 A sudden illness left her stranded in a Canadian hospital, facing not only health challenges but also a financial dilemma.
 Her story is a perfect reminder of why Visitor Health Insurance is indispensable.

 Get The Best Insurance Quote From Canadian L.I.C